Rick Hill

-Richard Hill (born December 30, 1946) is an American politician and businessman who served as a member of the United States House of Representatives from Montana.
+Richard Allan Hill (born December 30, 1946) is an American politician and businessman who served as a member of the United States House of Representatives from Montana.
 He was the Republican nominee for Governor of Montana in 2012.

 Early life and education

 Hill was born in Grand Rapids, Minnesota.
 He was one of four children and grew up in a one-room apartment in the back of a tire repair shop.
 At age four, Hill was paralyzed by polio.
 In 1964, he graduated from Aitkin High School in Aitkin, Minnesota.
 In 1968, he graduated from Saint Cloud State University Hill received his Juris Doctor degree in 2005 from the Concord Law School in Los Angeles, California.

 Early career

 Hill owned a surety bonding company prior to entering politics.

 He served as Republican precinct committeeman and state committeeman from Lewis and Clark County, Montana; member, served on the board of directors, Montana Science and Technology Alliance; and chaired the Montana State Worker’s Compensation Board from 1993 to 1996.

-In 1993, Governor Marc Racicot selected Hill to act as Chairman of the Board of Directors of the Montana State Fund, where he worked in a volunteer, unpaid capacity for three years.
+In 1993, Governor Marc Racicot selected Hill to act as chairman of the board of directors of the Montana State Fund, where he worked in a volunteer, unpaid capacity for three years.
 At the time Hill became chairman, the organization had a $500 million debt.
 After leaving the post, he worked to cut the pay and pensions of the state employees charged with administering the fund.